Olivia Luccardi: Career

 After high school, Luccardi moved to Manhattan.
 Luccardi worked for Webster Hall, formerly a nightclub, and its Quarterly Art Soiree, for four years until March 2013.

 In Girls, she "played a foulmouthed little Staten Island mall rat".

 Luccardi's other notable roles include the american thriller film Money Monster, the independent comedy drama film Person to Person, Netflix's comedy-drama series Orange Is the New Black, and HBO's period drama series The Deuce.

 Personal life

 Luccardi moved to Los Angeles in September 2018, from New York.
-Luccardi celebrated her 30th birthday in Ridgewood, Queens.